combinoob/combinoob/README.md

 - My research interests lie in machine learning (both theory and applied), big data, computer vision, computational biology and time series analysis.
 - I’m open to collaborate on Academic Research and Industrial Works
-- Ask me about anything thats related to my research interests
+- Ask me about anything that is related to my research interests
 - How to reach me: nirjhar@cmi.ac.in
 - Check out <a href="https://combinoob.github.io/">my website </a> for more details